For-Profit Universities Looking to Partner with Community Colleges

 Playing a Different Tune

-This video shows how you can transfer from Cuyahoga Community College to University of Phoenix.
+This video shows how you can transfer from Cuyahoga Community College to the University of Phoenix.

 Financial Downturn Also Raises Skepticism

 Another reason some are raising questions about the intentions of the University of Phoenix is the school’s current financial situation.
-Inside Higher Ed reports the school recently announced more than $300 million in cost cutting, which will include closing some of the university’s physical campuses.
+Inside Higher Ed reports the school recently announced more than $300 million in cost-cutting, including closing some of the university’s physical campuses.
 The primary reason for the budget cuts is lower enrollment numbers.
 In 2010, the school boasted a total enrollment of 475,000 degree-seeking students, but that number had dropped to just 328,000 in a few short years.

-To help offset some of their losses and balance their budget, the university is letting approximately 800 non-faculty employees go, in addition to closing down some campuses.
+To help offset some of their losses and balance their budget, the university is letting approximately 800 non-faculty employees go, and closing down some campuses.
 The school is also focusing on more effective localized training to help students prepare for specific careers in their area.

 Training for the Oil and Gas Industry

-To that end, the University of Phoenix recently announced a partnership with the American Petroleum Institute that will provide training to select community colleges across the country.
+To that end, the University of Phoenix recently announced a partnership with the American Petroleum Institute that will provide training to select community colleges nationwide.
 According to a press release at Market Watch, the university will work with community colleges to offer a transfer program to “foster highly skilled talent in the oil and gas industry.”
-The pathways will be designed to help students with an associate degree earn their four-year degree through a field of study that will be highly relevant to this industry.
+The pathways will help students with an associate degree earn their four-year degree through a field of study that will be highly relevant to this industry.

 This video from the American Petroleum Institute describes its missions and work.